 Sex can elicit a rollercoaster of emotions, so much so that it's oftentimes confusing what's actually going on—in both your body and your brain.
 "Sex is good," says Jamin Brahmbhatt, MD, a board-certified urologist and sexual health expert.
 "Knowing what happens to your body and brain before, during, and after sex has the potential to make sex amazing."

 And it makes sense.
-Getting in touch with your body allows for a more comfortable experience—you'll be able to better understand how you feel, what you like.
+Getting in touch with your body allows for a more comfortable experience—you'll be able to better understand how you feel and what you like.
 That said, it doesn't guarantee it'll be easier to talk about sex.
-But, it can open up communication between you and your partner, and with practice (which isn't always comfortable) better serve your needs—in the long run—both emotionally and physically.
+But, it can open up communication between you and your partner, and with practice (which isn't always comfortable) better serve your needs both emotionally and physically.
 I asked Brahmbhatt to break down exactly what happens, from foreplay all the way to orgasm.
-That, of course, is assuming women are able to have a vaginal orgasm during intercourse (studies show 75% of women never reach orgasm from intercourse alone and 10% to 15% never climax no matter the circumstances).
+That, of course, is assuming you're able to have a vaginal orgasm during intercourse (studies show 75% of women and people with vulvas never reach orgasm from intercourse alone and 10% to 15% never climax no matter the circumstances).

 Below find exactly what happens when you have sex.

 "You have a biological desire to have sex—it's caused by hormonal changes that happen inside your body," explains Brahmbhatt.
-"With men, a lot of this is driven by testosterone.
-In women, the processes of sexual drive are a little more complex."
+"With men and people with penises, a lot of this is driven by testosterone.
+In women and people with vulvas, the processes of sexual drive are a little more complex."
 This is the process of arousal, the first physiological experience of the body getting turned on.